nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 completely prevent man-in-the-middle attacks for a regular user.
-Thus administrators are encouraged to set the HTTP Strict Transport Security header which will instruct browsers to not allow any connection to the ownCloud instance anymore using HTTPS and a invalid certificate warning will often not be able to get bypassed.
+Thus administrators are encouraged to set the HTTP Strict Transport Security header which will instruct browsers to not allow any connection to the ownCloud instance anymore using HTTPS and an invalid certificate warning will often not be able to get bypassed.

 This can be achieved by setting the following settings within the Apache